intel/ai-reference-models/benchmarks/image_recognition/tensorflow/squeezenet/README.md

     --data-location /home/myuser/datasets/ImageNet_TFRecords
 ```

-Note that the `--verbose` flag can be added to any of the above commands
+Note that the `--verbose` or `--output-dir` flag can be added to any of the above commands
-to get additional debug output.
+to get additional debug output or change the default output location..

-5. The log file is saved to:
+5. The log file is saved to the value of `--output-dir`.
-`models/benchmarks/common/tensorflow/logs`

 The tail of the log output when the benchmarking completes should look
 something like this, when running for throughput with `--batch-size 64`: